Collective Dynamics of Dark Web Marketplaces: Methods

-We used data pre-processed by Chainalysis following the approach detailed in~\cite{huang2018tracking,harlev2018breaking, goldsmith2019analyzing}.
-The pre-processing relies on state-of-the-art heuristics \cite{meiklejohn2013fistful,tasca2018evolution,ron2013quantitative,harrigan2016unreasonable,androulaki2013evaluating}, including co-spending clustering, intelligence-based clustering, behavioural clustering and entity identification through direct interaction~\cite{harlev2018breaking}.
-These techniques rely on the observation of patterns in the Bitcoin protocol transactions and users behaviour.
-Chainalysis Identification of addresses related to illicit activities has been relied upon in many law enforcement investigations~\cite{childcase,chung2019cracking}.
-Due to this critical use of data, rigorous investigation and avoidance of false positives is crucial.
-If an address can not be identified or clustered with certainty the address will be tagged unnamed.
-This means that some addresses might belong to a dark market but are not labelled as one (see more information on our dataset in Appendix~\ref{app:clust_tech}, Figure~\ref{fig:diff_nodes_mean}).
+We used data pre-processed by Chainalysis Inc. following the approach detailed in~\cite{huang2018tracking,harlev2018breaking, goldsmith2019analyzing}.
+The pre-processing relies on state-of-the-art heuristics \cite{meiklejohn2013fistful,tasca2018evolution,ron2013quantitative,harrigan2016unreasonable,androulaki2013evaluating}, including co-spending clustering, intelligence-based clustering, behavioural clustering, and entity identification through direct interaction~\cite{harlev2018breaking}.
+These techniques rely on the observation of patterns in the Bitcoin protocol transactions and user behaviour.
+First, addresses were grouped based on a set of conditions, following some of the heuristics mentioned above and discussed in Supplementary information S$1$.
+Addresses meeting all conditions were included as part of a single cluster.
+Note that this step is unsupervised and, there is no ground truth regarding the mapping between addresses and entities \cite{meiklejohn2013fistful}.
+Then, clusters were identified as specific dark markets, using transaction data collected by Chainalysis (the technique employed for the identification is similar to the one described in~\cite{meiklejohn2013fistful}).
+Identification of addresses by Chainalysis Inc. related to illicit activities has been relied upon in many law enforcement investigations~\cite{childcase,chung2019cracking}.
+Given the potential uses of identified Bitcoin data, rigorous investigation and avoidance of false positives is crucial.
+If an address does not meet all the conditions required by the clustering and identification heuristic, it will be tagged as ``unnamed''.
+This means that some addresses belonging to a dark marketplace administrator or dark marketplace users, are not included in our dataset (see more information on our dataset in Supplementary Information Section~S$1$).